 Three Lotto Players Share $1 Million

-Three lucky Lotto players from Auckland, Taupō, and Hokitika will be toasting a special win after each winning $333,333 with Lotto First Division in tonight’s live Lotto draw.
+Three lucky Lotto players from Auckland, Palmerston North, and Upper Hutt will be on cloud nine after each winning $333,333 with Lotto First Division in tonight’s live Lotto draw.

-The winning tickets were sold at Praters Four Square in Taupō, New World Hokitika in Hokitika, and on MyLotto to a player from Auckland.
+The winning tickets were sold at Pioneer New World in Palmerston North, New World Silverstream in Upper Hutt, and on MyLotto to a player from Auckland.

 Anyone who bought their ticket from any of the above stores or on MyLotto should check their ticket as soon as possible in-store, on MyLotto, or through the MyLottoApp.